aridoza/foundational-java/Concurrency/concurrency1.md

 }
 ```

-> Note: We get the implementation of the `start()` method from the `Thread` class which we're extending.
+> Note: We get the implementation of the `start()` method from the `Thread` class, which we're extending.
 That's why we don't have to write it ourselves.

 #### What About That `try-catch` Block?

 Notice that `Thread.sleep()` throws an `InterruptedException`.
 That exception is thrown when the thread's `interrupt()` method is called (usually by frameworks or application servers) to initiate a smooth shutdown of the threads.
 Because `InterruptedException` is a checked exception, by definition, you **must** catch it.
-One side-effect of catching an `InterruptedException` is that the thread's `interrupt` flag is reset, meaning it's no longer interrupted and the container shutdown will be aborted.
+One side effect of catching an `InterruptedException` is that the thread's `interrupt` flag is reset, meaning it's no longer interrupted and the container shutdown will be aborted.

 To propagate the interrupt back to the calling thread (so the application server or container can continue its clean shutdown), we must set the `interrupt` flag once again, which is why we call `Thread.currentThread().interrupt()`.